 You can suppress all errors and warnings at all uses of a given class.
 Set the -AskipClasses command-line option to a regular expression that matches classes for which warnings and errors should be suppressed.
-For example, if you use "-AskipClasses=^java\." on the command line (with appropriate quoting) when invoking javac, then the checkers will suppress all warnings within those classes, all warnings relating to invalid arguments, and all warnings relating to incorrect use of the return value.
+For example, if you use "-AskipClasses=^java\." on the command line (with appropriate quoting) when invoking javac, then the checkers will suppress all warnings within classes whose fully-qualified name starts with java., all warnings relating to invalid arguments, and all warnings relating to incorrect use of the return value.